 Bagatelle Theme Park

 The Bagatelle Theme Park is a popular attraction situated on the D940 between Berck and Le Touquet-Paris Plage.
-The attractions include family favourites from log flumes and rafting, to rollercoasters.
+The attractions include family favourites like log flumes and rafting, to rollercoasters.
 It also houses a small zoo and a 360 degree cinema.
-It is open from Easter to Sept. www.bagatelle.fr
+It opens from Easter to Sept. www.bagatelle.fr

 Aqualud, le Touquet